rashidul57/NsLandProgram/README.md

 - Please change the database connection string in appsettings.Development.json file.
 - Now it needs to run the database migration scripts to make the database up to date.
-For more information (https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell) Please open Package manager console and run the following commands:
+For more information (https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell) Please open Package manager console and run the following command:
-$ Add-Migration InitializeDb
 $ Update-Database
+The output log should end with the text 'Done'.

 - Run the web-api application in IIS express by clicking the green triangle at the top.
 - It should open the swagger UI in the default browser and should show list of available APIs.